-What we do is, on Vistalizator, click on the "Add languages" button and select the file in the download folder.
+What we do is, on Vistalizator, click on the "Add languages" button and select and open the file from our download folder.

 Vistalizator will check the file integrity, and prompt us to install the language of our choice.

-The program claims it might take up to 20 minutes, but it will usually take much less, around three minutes or so.
+The program claims it might take up to 20 minutes, but it will usually take much less, typically under five minutes.

 After that, it will ask us to change the Windows 7 Language.
 We click "Yes".

-We just need to download this particular Windows update, by clicking on the link.
+We just need to download a particular Windows update, by clicking on the link.
 Yes, even after we have installed hundreds of megabytes of updates.

 As with the language files, this is an official package from Microsoft.

-...and after that we return to Vistalizator, select the language of our choice and click on "Change language".
+After a successful installation, we return to Vistalizator.
+We select the language of our choice and click on "Change language".

 We will still get the error...